Table of Contents

-You’ll also find reviews on many other websites as well, and if you do a quick search on YouTube you’ll find hundreds of videos of pet owners recommending this dog shampoo.
+You’ll also find reviews on many other websites as well, and if you do a quick search on YouTube, you’ll find hundreds of videos of pet owners recommending this dog shampoo.

-Below are the top 3 most helpful customer reviews.
+Top 3 most helpful customer reviews.
 Read all Amazon reviews here.

 Amazon Customer: Very Pleased!_ (September 9, 2011.
 Read full review.)
 “I was a bit skeptical to try this on my Australian cattle dog after countless attempts with different shampoos and very little success.
 I was stuck debating between the Oatmeal & Aloe vs. Tea Tree and Aloe.
 I decided to go for tea tree, based on her ongoing skin issues.
 After the first few washings, I started to notice dramatic results with her obsessive scratching, which I feel was either fungal or allergy related, if not a mix of the two…”

 Gina Bird: The VERY Best Shampoo for your loved one!!!_ (February 18, 2008.
 Read full review.)
 “Earthbath Oatmeal & Aloe Pet Shampoo is the best and most gentle way to bath your loved one.
 It gives you all the benefits of being all natural, soap free with oatmeal and aloe that Vet's recommend for sensitive skins.
 Plus, it leaves your loved one fresh, clean and very, very SOFT!
 Fur feels like it did when my dog was a puppy!…”